 5. Should I Accept a Plea Deal?

-Whether or not you should accept a plea deal is ultimately up to you.
+Whether or not you should accept a plea agreement is ultimately up to you.
 Your attorney can negotiate and advise you on whether they think you should or should not take the deal, but you have the final decision.
-There may be a number of factors in determining whether a plea bargain is right for you.
+There may be a number of factors in determining whether entering a plea of guilty or no contest is right for you.
 A plea bargain may be a good option if the state has substantial evidence against you, where you can accept a lighter sentence and avoid the maximum jail time.
-A plea bargain may also be to your benefit if you can plead guilty to a misdemeanor and avoid a felony conviction.
+A plea bargain may also be to your benefit if the D.A. agrees to reduce a felony charge down to a misdemeanor.
 Felony convictions have harsher penalties and much more restrictions that follow you after serving time.

 If you have a strong case, the D.A. may just want to get you to plead guilty to a lesser charge so they get a conviction, even if it is a conviction for a minor charge.
 The D.A. may know they do not have a good case against you, even if they are putting on a front that they do.
 Even after you do not accept a deal, the D.A. may later drop the case because of lack of evidence, or they do not have the time and resources to commit to a weak case.